alaamigdady/Fxdeals/README.md

 ### 2. **POST /fxdeals/api/deals/addDeal**
    - **Description**: Processes and stores a single FX deal.
    - **Input**: JSON body with the deal details.
+## Deal Validation
+Number of validations are performed on the deal, such as:
+- missing fields validation
+- type of fields validation
+- valid from/to currencies according to ISO 4217 currency codes validation
+- positive amount of deal validation
+- different from and to currencies validation

 ## Unit Tests Available